BatesColin/First-test/README.md

 ## About

-Making an online portfolio to highlight coding skills
+Making our online portfolio to highlight coding skills, and ideally get a job down the road.

 ## Technology Used